Sino-Indian War: In popular culture

 Pearl S. Buck's Mandala has an account of the war and the predicament of the Indian government and the army in the face of the better-equipped and organised Chinese forces.
 The central character in the novel, a Maharana of Mewar, has his son fighting the Chinese in the war and dies in the battle of Chushul.
 Australian author Jon Cleary wrote a novel set during the conflict, The Pulse of Danger (1966).

 In 1963, against the backdrop of the Sino-Indian War, Lata Mangeshkar sang the patriotic song "Aye Mere Watan Ke Logo (literally, "Oh, the People of My Country") in the presence of Nehru.
 The song, composed by C. Ramchandra and written by Pradeep, is said to have brought the Prime Minister to tears.

 Depictions of the 1962 war in Indian cinema include: Haqeeqat (1964), Ratha Thilagam (1963), 1962: My Country Land (2016), Tubelight (2017), 72 Hours: Martyr Who Never Died (2019) based on the life of Jaswant Singh Rawat, Subedar Joginder Singh (2017) about soldier Joginder Singh.
 Paltan (2018) is based on the later 1967 Nathu La and Cho La clashes along the Sikkim border and is set just after 1962 war.
+Major Shaitan Singh Bhati is portrayed in the 2025 film release of 120 Bahadur.

 1962: The War in the Hills is a 2021 Indian web series based on the Battle of Rezang La during the war.
 It released on Hotstar, with its release being advanced due to the 2020–2021 China–India skirmishes.